 Progression of the COVID outbreak in New South Wales

 Reff estimate from all cases

 New South Wales is currently experiencing an outbreak of COVID, due to the delta variant.
 On June 26th, after a concerning increase in case numbers, the Greater Sydney area was placed under lockdown restrictions, and other restrictions were imposed in regional New South Wales.

 How have New South Wales' restrictions affected the spread of the virus?
 The below plot shows how the effective reproduction number of the virus, Reff has changed over time in New South Wales, as well as how the daily cases have changed over time.
 A trendline shows the approximate trajectory daily case numbers would follow, were the reproduction number of the virus to remain at its current level.

-The trendlines in the above plots simply project forward case numbers assuming that Reff remains at its current estimated value.
+The trendline in the above plot simply projects forward case numbers assuming that Reff remains at its current estimated value.
 What about the effect of vaccines?
 Below is a plot with the projected trend taking into account an estimated reduction of spread due to vaccination levels increasing in New South Wales through the remainder of the year.
 This projection is a stochastic SIR model, and thus also takes into account immunity due to infections, which would decrease transmission once a non-neglibible fraction of the population has been infected.
-See the methodology section below for details.

 Disclaimer on trends

 The plotted trendlines are simple extrapolations of what will happen if Reff remains at its current value.
 This does not take into account that things are in a state of flux.
 As restrictions take effect, the virus should have fewer opportunities for spread, and Reff will decrease.
 If restrictions are eased, it may increase.
 Contact tracing may suppress spread to a greater or lesser degree over time.
 The above plots specifically showing the effect of vaccines do take into account a reduction in Reff as vaccination coverage increases, but ignore any other possible future changes in Reff.